Sciss/Mellite/README.md

 This section is an aide-mémoire for me in releasing stable versions.

 1. check that no `SNAPSHOT` versions of libraries are used: `cat build.sbt | grep SNAPSHOT`.
    Change `commonVersion` and `appVersion` appropriately.
 2. if releasing a new minor version, make sure it is binary compatible: `sbt mimaReportBinaryIssues`
 3. check that libraries are up-to-date, and that there are no binary conflicts:
    `sbt mellite-core/dependencyUpdates mellite-core/evicted`
 4. note that we have a "ping-pong" process now: we need to publish (locally) a new version of `mellite-core`, then of `negatum-core` and `negatum-views`.
 The core library should be published using JDK 8 (I use script `java-use-8` which calls `update-java-alternatives`).
 Then:
    `sbt +mellite-core/clean +mellite-core/update +mellite-core/publishLocal`.
 5. Check Negatum:
    `sbt negatum-core/dependencyUpdates negatum-core/evicted`.
 Publish locally:
    `sbt +negatum-core/clean  +negatum-core/update  +negatum-core/publishLocal` and
    `sbt +negatum-views/clean +negatum-views/update +negatum-views/publishLocal`
 6. Check ScalaFreesound:
    `sbt dependencyUpdates evicted`.
 Publish locally:
    `sbt +clean  +update +test +publishLocal`
 7. now for app: `sbt mellite-app/dependencyUpdates mellite-app/evicted`
 8. License information in is updated by running
    `sbt mellite-app/dumpLicenseReport` via [sbt-license-report](https://github.com/sbt/sbt-license-report).
    Output is found in `app/src/main/resources/de/sciss/mellite/mellite-app-licenses.csv`.
 9. Make sure the XFree desktop file version is set:
    `vim app/src/debian/Mellite.desktop`
 10. Update the release versions in `README.md`
+11. Update the release notes in `pomExtra` of `build.sbt`
-11. Test the app building: `sbt +mellite-app/clean +mellite-app/update +mellite-app/test mellite-app/assembly`
+12. Test the app building: `sbt +mellite-app/clean +mellite-app/update +mellite-app/test mellite-app/assembly`

+### publish to Maven Central

+`scripts/publishSignedApp.sh` will release the Scala 2.13 build of the `app` module.
+If the `core` module has been updated, it must be published separately and explicitly with `scripts/publishSignedCore.sh`.

+### fully bundled standalone

 We're currently publishing the following artifacts: